SchweizerischeBundesbahnen/scion-microfrontend-platform/docs/site/getting-started/getting-started-host-app.md

    > Note: It would be even better to use the Intention API for showing a microfrontend, which, however, would go beyond the scope of this Getting Started Guide.
 For more information, refer to the [Developer Guide][link-developer-guide#routing-in-the-activator].
 1. Work around Parcel transpilation issue preventing web components from working.

-   Include the following adapter as the first import into `host-controller.ts` to make web component work for `ES5` transpiled code.
+   Include the following adapter as the first import into `host-controller.ts` to make web component work with `ES5` transpiled code.

    ```ts
    import '@webcomponents/webcomponentsjs/custom-elements-es5-adapter.js';